 Once digital navigation was introduced, plenty of other companies got in on the action.
 Despite the competition, Google Maps has remained the gold standard.
 But why?
 Why have companies like MapQuest and even the almighty Apple failed while Google survived?
 What did Larry Page and Sergey Brin do that Barry Glick and Tim Cook didn’t?

-The answer: They used an intentional, user-driven design process that resulted in meaningful experiences.
+They used an intentional, user-driven design process that resulted in meaningful experiences.

 First, Page and Brin knew they had to get the basics right.
-Google Maps had to work well and make it easier to get from point A to point B. Once the functionality and simplicity were in place, they focused on adding moments of delight: turn-by-turn directions, multiple transportation options, Night Mode and more.
+Google Maps had to work well and make it easier to get from point A to point B. Once the functionality and simplicity were in place, they focused on adding moments of delight: turn-by-turn directions, multiple transportation options, Night Mode, and more.

 Meanwhile, the competition was still stuck on the fundamentals.
 MapQuest was eclipsed by more usable apps, and Apple Maps was so unreliable that most people abandoned it quickly.